 Joining Nass Lit

 The Nassau Literary Review‘s staff is divided into three sections: staff writers, the Editorial Team, and the Administrative Team.
 At the beginning of each semester, we accept applications for available positions.
 Staff writers form the majority of Nasslit’s staff and have the exciting opportunity to publish essays on our website.
 These essays come in all shapes and sizes: personal essays with cultural or political relevance; reviews that use a contemporary book, film, or play as a jumping-off point to examine an idea; and critical essays on the relationship between art and science, or the future of poetry, or whatever else comes to our writers’ minds.
 Regardless, these essays aim to be in-depth and intellectually stimulating.
 We’re looking for writers with unique voices, unusual areas of cultural/intellectual expertise, and a passion for ideas; put simply, we’re looking for writers we’d want to publish.
-The Editorial Team is a group of about 10 editors (prose editor and assistant, poetry editor and assistant, design editor and assistant, etc.) who work together to create our print magazine.
+The Editorial Team is a group of about 10 editors (prose editor and assistant, poetry editor and assistant, design editor and assistant, resident artist, etc.) who work together to create our print magazine.
 This process includes deciding on an issue’s theme, selecting prose, poetry, and art; designing and laying out the magazine, and so on.
-All Editorial Team members must also be staff writers.
-The Administrative Team consists of all positions that handle the administrative tasks of the magazine: Business Manager, Archivist, Publicity Manager, and Web Manager are a few examples.
+The Administrative Team consists of all positions that handle the administrative tasks of the magazine: Operations Manager, Alumni Liaisons, Publicity Manager, and Web Manager are a few examples.